Tamburasca/HarpsichordTuning/README.md

 parameter to initial values.

-The background noise can be measured through an integration and averaging over multiple slices by toggling 'ctrl-alt-3'.
+The background noise can be measured through an integration and averaging over multiple slices by toggling hot-key'3'.
 This is an optional feature.
 Caveat: background noise must be kept low during that time.
-'Ctrl-alt-1' and 'ctrl-alt-2' increase or decrease sensitivity levels, respectively, if noise threshold equals 'No'.
+The hot-keys '1' and '2' increase or decrease sensitivity levels, respectively, if noise threshold equals 'No'.